darinz/DL/12_CV/04_object_detection.md

 A fast object detection method using Haar-like features and AdaBoost.
 It was the first real-time face detector and remains influential.

+> **Explanation:**
+> Viola-Jones uses a cascade of simple classifiers that get progressively more complex.
+Early stages quickly reject obvious non-objects, while later stages do more detailed analysis.
+This makes it very fast because most windows are rejected early.

 #### Haar-like Features
 **Rectangle Features:**
 $`f(x) = \sum_{i \in \text{white}} I(i) - \sum_{i \in \text{black}} I(i)`$
+> **Math Breakdown:**
+> - Compares the sum of pixel values in white and black rectangles.
+> - White rectangles have positive weight, black rectangles have negative weight.
+> - This captures local contrast patterns that are useful for object detection.
+> - For example, eyes are typically darker than cheeks, creating a specific pattern.

 - Two-rectangle: $`f = \sum_{white} I(i) - \sum_{black} I(i)`$
 - Three-rectangle: $`f = \sum_{white} I(i) - 2 \sum_{black} I(i) + \sum_{white} I(i)`$